 Dry Land Activities

-Kalahari’s daily activity options are mostly an additional fee, with the exception of cookie decorating.
-There are several crafts, a cupcake decorating contest, and t-shirt tie dying.
+Kalahari’s daily activity options are mostly an additional fee.
+When we visited, there were several craft options, a cupcake decorating contest, and t-shirt tie dying.
+These activities may change with the season.
 Kalahari also features a gigantic arcade.
 During the warmer months, Kalahari also has zip lines, a ropes course, and a small outdoor train for children.

-Camelback offers donut decorating each morning for $3 per donut.
-There’s also a ceramic painting studio, arcade, and a plethora of activities through Camelback Mountain Adventures.
+Camelback has offered activities like donut decorating each morning for $3 per donut.
+The offered activities may change with the season.
+There’s also an indoor ropes course, arcade, and a plethora of activities through Camelback Mountain Adventures.
 Mountain Adventures has zip lines, a mountain coaster, and a tree top ropes course.
 These activities are open seasonally.
 In the winter, Camelback boasts the largest snowtubing park in the USA.

 Each resort had mini fridges with small freezers and microwaves.
 This allows for creativity when meal planning, as we had a few microwave meals and sandwiches.
 Then, we didn’t have to leave the resort to eat, or eat each meal at a resort restaurant.
 The bill for meals can add up quickly.